kdoore/CS2335-Gitbook/project-3-steps.md

 The Inventory System uses Scriptable-objects to create custom objects that can represent items a player might collect during game-play.
 The Inventory-System separates game-data storage-functionality from UI-interaction-display functionality.
 [Inventory-System ](/project-2-dictionaries-to-store-data/inventory-scriptableobject.md)Code, [InventoryDisplay](/project-2-dictionaries-to-store-data/inventory-scriptableobject/inventory-display-slot.md) Prefabs, and [Instructions](/project-2-dictionaries-to-store-data/inventory-scriptableobject/inventory-display-slot.md) are provided in these sections of the gitbook.

 For InventoryDisplay, an error may occur if you click into an empty slot.

-To fix this error, update your code for [Slot.cs](/project-2-dictionaries-to-store-data/inventory-scriptableobject/inventory-display-slot/slot-class.md)
+Optional: fix this error, update your code for [Slot.cs](/project-2-dictionaries-to-store-data/inventory-scriptableobject/inventory-display-slot/slot-class.md)

 ###Level-Manager for Enhanced MiniGame